ivanestro/Spring-Assignment-4/README.md

 ```

 This only works for the specified accounts which is why it wasn't producing an expected error inside bank_data.csv when I added an incorrect format.

+## Code Modification 3

+Reviewing code, and commenting

+- Added: inside README the "for rejected_transaction in rejected_transactions: to make it more sense.
+- Added: Adding comments to the code

+[EOF]